 Welcome to my blog where you can see the latest sessions, learn more about me personally, and take advantage of my experience in Wedding Photography!
 If you have ideas or suggestions for the blog please let me know!
 I'm happy to give you my expertise on how to make your day extra special!

-A typical wedding day timeline for photography is 8 hours and it is the minimum hour requirement for many photogs including myself.
+A typical wedding day timeline for photography is 8-10 hours and is typically the minimum requirement for many photogs including myself.
 This is because all of the most important stuff can be covered during this time but really that depends on your locations and how you formulate your timeline.
 Below I will provide you with as much info as possible to help you plan the perfect wedding day timeline and get the most out of your photography budget.

 Photography will start approximately 10min after arrival time.
-Your photographer needs time to get in, say hello’s, introductions, get organized, set-up equipment and familiarize themselves with their surroundings.
+Your photographer needs time to get in, say hello’s, introductions, get organized, set up equipment, and familiarize themselves with their surroundings.
 This may work out to less but you do need to consider it when putting together the wedding day timeline.
-I have built in this 10min buffer time into each of the sections below.
+I have built this 10min buffer time into each of the sections below.

 When planning out your timeline, indicate what time the photographer should be leaving the location, this will be the start of the “travel time”.